By Hola Iowa

 When a family must fill out an application

-Not all children will receive SUN Bucks automatically.
+Not all children receive SUN Bucks automatically.
 If a child does not meet the automatic eligibility criteria, the family may need to submit an application.

-To qualify through application, the child must have been enrolled during the 2025-2026 school year in a school that participates in the National School Lunch Program (NSLP) or the School Breakfast Program (SBP), and the family must meet the program’s income limits.
+To qualify through an application, the child must have been enrolled during the 2025-2026 school year in a school that participates in the National School Lunch Program (NSLP) or the School Breakfast Program (SBP), and the family must meet the program’s income limits.

 CEP schools do not guarantee automatic benefits